LiangliangNan/Easy3D/ReadMe.md

 - Option 3: Use CMake-Gui to generate project files for your IDE.
 Then load the project to your IDE and build it.
 For Windows users: your IDE must be set for `x64`.

 #### Build and install Python bindings
-- Make sure you have Python and [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) installed.
+- Make sure you have Python installed.
 Then switch on the CMake option `Easy3D_BUILD_PYTHON_BINDINGS` and run CMake.
 After building Easy3D, you can find the Python bindings in `YOUR_BUILD_DIRECTORY/lib/python`.
 - To install the Python bindings, you can use the following command:
     ```